Edenvale – The Talbot Estate

 Page 125 -July 1907

-The garden was laid out with rare trees and a variety of plants and lighted pathways.
-There was a large pond with a bridge the crossed it.
-The pond was large enough for a small rowboat.
+The garden had rare trees, exotic plants, and lighted pathways.
+It also had a large pond with a bridge, large enough for a small rowboat.

-The main house was a modern elegant colonial structure of 12 rooms, with 4 baths running water and gas throughout.
-It Burned down in 1921.
+The main house was a modern, elegant colonial structure with twelve rooms, four baths, running water, and gas.

-There was a large modern stable, a greenhouse, servants quarters.
+There was a large modern stable, a greenhouse, and servants’ quarters.
 There was a home for the caretaker, which is still standing today.
-A brooder for chickens and pen for pigs.
-Oakland Tribune Mar 22, 1902
+A brooder for chickens and a pen for pigs.
+Oakland Tribune March 22, 1902

 Unknown Talbot Family Members at EdenVale c 189?